-Lifestyle brands, service-related businesses, media personalities, and even pharmaceutical companies (the list goes on!) employ professionals to manage their social media platforms.
+Lifestyle brands, service-related businesses, media personalities, and even pharmaceutical companies (the list goes on!) employ professionals to manage their social media site and platforms.

 We just searched “Social Media Coordinator” on LinkedIn and 979 jobs resulted in the United States.
 This job opportunity is everywhere!

-It’s a great way for college graduates to get a “foot in the door” at a company, as the job is typically an entry level job.
-With digital teams growing in numbers, there is plenty of room to grow within this cutting-edge niche.
+It’s a great way for college graduates to get a “foot in the door” at a company, as the job is typically an entry-level job.
+With digital teams growing in numbers, there is plenty of room to grow within the use of social media niche.

 It turns out that most people don’t really know what a Social Media Coordinator does.
 So we’ve broken it down for you here:

-A person who goofs off on Facebook and Instagram day in and day out.
+A person who goofs off on Facebook, TikTok, and Instagram day in and day out.

-A digitally-savvy professional who strategically defines a brand’s voice through social media platforms and channels.
-The Social Media Coordinator increases a brand’s online presence by building buzz and gaining momentum for new products, launches, or services.
+A digitally-savvy professional who strategically defines a brand’s voice through social media posts and channels.
+The Social Media Coordinator increases a brand’s online presence and brand awareness by building buzz and gaining momentum for new products, launches, or services.

-- Engages with users on costumer service issues by commenting on behalf of the brand.
+- Engages with users on target audience issues by commenting on behalf of the brand.

-- Works cross-functionally with other marketing counterparts to ensure a consistent brand message across all channels.
+- Works cross-functionally with other marketing counterparts to ensure a consistent brand message across all social media users.

-- Consistently brainstorms ideas creative ways to create content.
+- Consistently brainstorms ideas and creative ways to create content.

 - Plots an editorial calendar and creates the strategy for content creation.

-- Analyzes the data and results of social media tactics.
+- Analyzes the data and results of social media tactics in analytical reports.